 How to allow or deny SSH access for users and groups

-The OpenSSH server evaluates access-control directives from /etc/ssh/sshd_config and any included snippets before it finishes authentication.
-DenyUsers and AllowUsers match login names, while DenyGroups and AllowGroups match a user's primary or supplementary Unix groups.
-Current Ubuntu packages load /etc/ssh/sshd_config.d/*.conf from the top of the main configuration file, so a dedicated drop-in file is usually the cleanest place to keep user and group access rules.
+The OpenSSH server reads AllowUsers, DenyUsers, AllowGroups, and DenyGroups from /etc/ssh/sshd_config and any included files.
+User rules match login names, while group rules match a user's primary or supplementary Unix groups.
+Current Debian and Ubuntu packages load /etc/ssh/sshd_config.d/*.conf from the main configuration file, so a dedicated drop-in keeps the access policy separate from packaged defaults.

-Because an SSH access mistake can lock out remote administration immediately, keep the current session open until a second login test succeeds.
-The deny lists are processed before the allow lists, and when both AllowUsers and AllowGroups are present, a login must satisfy both allow rules to succeed.
-If the access policy also depends on source networks or other connection attributes, use Match blocks instead of stretching one long allow or deny list.
+An incorrect access rule can lock out new remote sessions immediately, so keep the current administrative session open until a second login test succeeds.
+A matching DenyUsers entry prevents that user from reaching AllowUsers, and a matching DenyGroups entry prevents that group from reaching AllowGroups.
+When both AllowUsers and AllowGroups are present, the login must satisfy both allow lists; use Match blocks when the policy also depends on source address or other connection attributes.

 Steps to allow or deny SSH access for users and groups:

-1. Open a terminal on the server with an account that can run sudo, and keep that session connected until the new policy is verified.
+1. Open a terminal on the server with an account that can use sudo, and keep that session connected until the new policy is verified.

 $ whoami